simpligility/maven-android-sdk-deployer/README.markdown

       </servers>
     </settings>

-- run the command
+Run the command

     mvn deploy

- in the root folder of this project (same as README you are just reading), you can also use the same profile options for the different api levels

-- as a result you should find the artifact in the repository of your remote server
+in the root folder of this project (same as README you are just reading), you can also use the same profile options for the different api level.
+As a result you should find the artifact in the repository of your remote server

 For more information about this stuff look at the documentation for the maven-deploy-plugin.